 The replication origin name is assigned in the format

 <srcdbname> is the source database name,

 <remotedbid> is the publication database ID of a remote database.

 The replication slots are in the active state when the publication server is running.
 The replication slots are deactivated when the publication server is shut down.

-The replication slots and replication origin sessions are deleted from the database cluster when their corresponding primary nodes are removed from the multi-master replication system using the xDB Replication Console or the xDB Replication Server CLI.
+The replication slots and replication origin sessions are deleted from the database cluster when their corresponding primary nodes are removed from the multi-master replication system using the Replication Server Console or the Replication Server CLI.

 If the replication slots aren't properly deleted when required, see Dropping replication slots for log-based synchronization replication to learn how to delete them manually.